kevbrick/Pratto_et_al_2021_analytic_pipeline/README.md

 ```

 ### Other issues:
 Errors are most likely if nextflow and/or singularity are not-quite correctly configured.
 For example, singularity autoMounts must be enabled, and if you are using a http proxy, the proxy environment variable must be passed to singularity via the nextflow.config.nf file.
-Please contact me if you have questions (kevin.brick@nih.gov).
+Please contact me if you have questions (kevbrick@gmail.com).

 #### ------------------------------------------------------------------------------------------------------------------------
 ### Alternatives to singularity container (not recommended)